 People typically spend an hour or more at the Timken Museum of Art, Balboa Park’s free art museum.
 Their collection features European Masters (including the only Rembrandt on public display in San Diego), 18th and 19th-century American art, and Russian icons.
 Non-flash photography is welcome.

-I especially like visiting during their yearly Jewels of the Season exhibit in December.
+I especially like visiting their yearly Jewels of the Season exhibit in December.
 It’s a magnificent display of ornaments by local artists that covers a large tree and spills across the ceiling.
-Hours later I leave with a crick in my neck from staring upwards at the gorgeous eye candy.
+Hours later I leave with a crick in my neck from staring upward at the gorgeous eye candy.

 San Diego Mineral & Gem Society Museum